Hyperparameter Optimization in Machine Learning

 We begin with an overview of different types of fidelities in Section~\ref{sec:mf_hpo}.
 Section~\ref{sec:mf_rs} explores methods for multi-fidelity optimization based on randomly sampling configurations.
 Finally, in Section~\ref{sec:mf-modelbased}, we examine multi-fidelity approaches that leverage probabilistic models to guide the search.

-\section{Multi-fidelity optimization}
+\section{Multi-Fidelity Optimization}

-As noted in Section~\ref{sec:ea-manual}, an important aspect of manual search and hyperparameter tuning is fast turnaround time.
+As noted in Section~\ref{sec:ea-manual}, an important aspect of manual search and hyperparameter tuning is a fast turnaround time.
 To achieve this, practitioners typically work with a subset of the training data during their initial explorations.
 They also do not wait for training to fully converge but instead check validation performance after a few iterations or epochs.
 While these early metrics are not entirely reliable, they are useful for identifying promising regions of the search space.
 In this section, we discuss how these manual practices can be transformed into algorithmic tools that enable automated early stopping of underperforming runs.

 Multi-fidelity HPO~\citep{li2017hyperband,klein2017fast,swersky2014freeze} extends the HPO formulation from Section~\ref{sec:the_HPO_problem} by taking the budget that we spend to train a hyperparameter configuration into explicit account.
 We assume access to inexpensive approximations of the true objective function $f(\lambda)$, denoted as $\ffid{\lambda}{b}$, where the fidelity level is determined by the budget $b \in [\bmin, \bmax]$.